icco/nanowrimo/novel.md

  > Another day.
  > I'm used to it by now.
  > I'm used to it by now.
- > Just breathe. just believe.
+ > Just breathe.
+Just believe.
- > Just breathe. just believe.
+ > Just breathe.
+Just believe.
- > Just believe. just breathe.
+ > Just believe.
+Just breathe.
  > Just believe.
  > Another day, just believe.
  > Another day.